dionchaika/container/README.md

 }

 //
-// Configure the container for method injection:
+// Configure the container for the method injection:
 //
 $container = new Container(['resolver' => new MethodResolver]);